Localized states in coupled Cahn-Hilliard equations: Abstract

 \section{Abstract}

-{The classical Cahn-Hilliard equation corresponds to a gradient dynamics model that describes phase decomposition in a binary mixture.
+{The classical Cahn-Hilliard (CH) equation corresponds to a gradient dynamics model that describes phase decomposition in a binary mixture.
 In the spinodal region, an initially homogeneous state spontaneously decomposes via a large-scale instability into drop, hole or labyrinthine concentration patterns of a typical structure length followed by a continuously ongoing coarsening process.
-Here we consider the coupled Cahn-Hilliard dynamics of two concentration fields and show that nonreciprocal (or active, or nonvariational) coupling may induce a small-scale (Turing) instability.
+Here we consider the coupled CH dynamics of two concentration fields and show that nonreciprocal (or active, or nonvariational) coupling may induce a small-scale (Turing) instability.
 At the corresponding primary bifurcation a branch of periodically patterned steady states emerges.
 Furthermore, there exist localized states that consist of patterned patches coexisting with a homogeneous background.
-The branches of steady parity-symmetric and -asymmetric localized states form a slanted homoclinic snaking structure typical for systems with a conservation law.
-In contrast to snaking structures in systems with gradient dynamics, here, Hopf instabilities occur at sufficiently large activity which result in oscillating and traveling localized patterns. } {Cahn-Hilliard models, localized states, slanted homoclinic snaking, conservation laws, Turing instability, nonreciprocal interaction}
+The branches of steady parity-symmetric and parity-asymmetric localized states form a slanted homoclinic snaking structure typical for systems with a conservation law.
+In contrast to snaking structures in systems with gradient dynamics, here, Hopf instabilities occur at sufficiently large activity which result in oscillating and traveling localized patterns. ~\\ The published version of this preprint can be found under T. Frohoff-H\"ulsmann and U. Thiele.
+Localized states in coupled Cahn--Hilliard equations. \textit{IMA J. Appl.
+Math.} 86:924--943, 2021.
+DOI: 10.1093/imamat/hxab026 } {Cahn-Hilliard models, localized states, slanted homoclinic snaking, conservation laws, Turing instability, nonreciprocal interaction}